milesj/boost/docs/args.md

 parsed in a strict order.
 They're an important mechanism that serve 2 purposes.

-- They're a catch all bucket for arguments that _are not_ a command, option, or flag, nor do they appear after a rest `--`.
+- They're a catch all bucket for arguments that _are not_ a command, option, or flag, nor do they appear after a rest `--` delimiter.
 - They're tightly coupled to commands (when being used).
 Think of a command as a function, where the params are the arguments that are passed to the function.

-Like [options](#options), params can be configured when calling `parse()`, but unlike options, the settings are not required.
-When a setting is not defined, a param is treated like a string.
+Like [options](#options), params can be configured, but unlike options, the settings are not required.
+When a setting is not defined, a param is treated as a string.
 Params support all the same settings and types as options, with the addition of:

 - `label` (`string`) - Informational label to display in interface output. _(Required)_
 - `required` (`boolean`) - Whether the param is required or not.
 If required and not passed, the parser will throw an error.
+Defaults to `false`.

 ```ts
 const argv = ['off', 'value', '123.45'];